bradgarropy/bradgarropy.com/content/posts/gatsby-vs-nextjs-markdown-blog/index.md

 }
 ```

 I still can't figure out how to highlight specific lines in code blocks.
-The link icon next to headers is not showing up.
+The icon next to linked headers is not showing up.
 I had to write custom transformers for every media embed.
 I lost the ability to use `vscode` themes for syntax highlighting.

-These are the types of things that all of the `gatsby-remark-*` plugins provide for you.
+These are necessary features in a developer blog, and these are the types of things that the `gatsby-remark-*` plugins provide for you

 ## 🖼️ image component